- News & views

 A case will be referred to the RVNDC only if there is a real prospect of proving serious professional misconduct against an RVN.

-Veterinary Investigators (of whom there are currently four) are registered veterinary surgeons with appropriate experience (such as approved Practice Standards Assessors) who we appoint to assist with investigations of concerns raised about RVNs and veterinary surgeons.
+Veterinary Investigators (of whom there are currently 3) are registered veterinary surgeons with appropriate experience (such as approved Practice Standards Assessors) who we appoint to assist with investigations of concerns raised about RVNs and veterinary surgeons.

 Their responsibilities could include visits to veterinary practices and interviews with RVNs about whom concerns have been raised, practice staff; those who have raised concerns and other witnesses.